Image Image

 • The long-term consequences of a DUI conviction in Illinois.
 A DUI stays on your record permanently and can limit your options going forward.

-• How a DUI lawyer in Saline County, IL can help you at every stage — from license suspension to courtroom defense.
+• How a DUI lawyer in Saline County, IL can help you through the entire process — from protecting your license to defending you in court.

 • What steps you should take immediately to protect yourself if you’ve been charged with DUI.